Connecting Remotely - Tor

 Using a Tor Browser

-You can connect to your server and installed services from anywhere in the world, privately and anonymously, by visiting its unique http://....onion URL from any Tor-enabled browser.
+You can connect to your server and installed services from anywhere in the world, privately and anonymously, by visiting their unique http://....onion URLs from any Tor-enabled browser.

 Running Tor in the Background on your Phone/Laptop

-By running Tor in the background on your phone or laptop, certain apps can connect over Tor, even if the apps themselves do not natively support connecting over Tor.
-Select the guide specific to your phone/laptop:
+By running Tor in the background on your phone or laptop, certain apps can connect over Tor, even if the apps themselves do not natively support Tor.